The Purpose of Life Insurance

 When deciding on a coverage amount for a life insurance policy, financial experts recommend including your total debt amounts to ensure whoever receives the money in the event of your death will have enough to pay off your outstanding balances in full.
-The largest debt for most Americans is a mortgage, but you should also consider your student loans, if you have them.
+The most considerable debt for most Americans is a mortgage, but you should also consider your student loans if you have them.

 Federal student loans are forgiven upon death, but private loans may not be.
-If you have a co-signer on your private student loans or you live in a community property state, you may want to consider a life insurance policy.
+Consider a life insurance policy if you have a co-signer on your private student loans or live in a community property state.

 5. You Work for Yourself

-Life insurance can be incredibly beneficial if you’re a small business owner, Anna Baluch reports for Business Insider.
+Life insurance can be incredibly beneficial if you’re a small business owner.
 If you set up a “Key Person” or “Buy/Sell Agreement” life insurance policy, your employees or key stakeholders will still get paid in your absence.

 6. Your Job is High-risk